envato/event_sourcery_todo_app/app/projections/README.md

 # Projections

-Projections are our read models.
-They are created and updated by projectors and in this case show different current state views over our application state.
+You can think of projections as read models.
+They are created and updated by projectors and in this case show different current state views over the events that are the source of truth for our application state.